MONDELLIANI IS ALSO PROFESSIONALISM AND EXTREME CARE IN MEETING THE VISUAL NEEDS OF THOSE WHO TURN TO US.

 Wearing contact lenses, even the most advanced ones, in addition to the comfort of good vision and freedom of movement (for those who play sports, for example), alters a condition of naturalness that is that of the naked eye.

-MISTAKES AND DISORDERS CAUSED BY EXCESSIVE USE OF CONTACT LENSES
+ERRORS AND DISORDERS CAUSED BY EXCESSIVE USE OF CONTACT LENSES

 The latest generation lenses are designed to be extremely comfortable and gradually release moisturizers, which help keep the eyes hydrated.